Oskar Kwiatkowski

 Oskar Kwiatkowski (born 25 April 1996) is a Polish snowboarder.

+Career

 He made his international debut in 2012 in Kreischberg.
 In 2013, he won silver medal in the parallel giant slalom at the European Youth Olympic Winter Festival in Predeal, Romania.

 In 2015, he finished 5th at the FIS Snowboarding Junior World Championships in Yabuli, China.

+In 2016, Oskar suffered severe injuries after getting into a car crash.
+He recovered and returned to elite competition.

 He competed in the 2017 FIS Snowboard World Championships, and in the 2018 Winter Olympics, in parallel giant slalom.

 He claimed 13th place in the parallel giant slalom at the 2018 Winter Olympic Games in Pyeongchang.

 In February 2023, he won a gold medal at the Snowboarding World Championships in Bakuriani, Georgia, in the parallel giant slalom, becoming the first Pole ever to win a world championship in alpine snowboarding.